stevenleeg/gobb/README.md

 ALTER ROLE
 ```

-3. Run!
+### Run it
-The first time you run gobb you'll need to pass the `--migrate` flag.
-This will automatically set up the database schema for you.
+Now that everything's ready to go we can start the server for the first time.
+You'll need to pass the `--migrate` flag on the initial start up.
+This will automatically create the database schema and make sure it's up to date.

 ```
 $ gobb --config /path/to/gobb.conf --migrate
 ```

-The server will be up and running on port 8080, where you can create your first account.
+The server should then be up and running on port 8080.

-4. Admin yourself
+4. Your first account
-After creating your account, admin yourself so you can create boards and moderate posts.
+Once the server is up, go ahead and browse to http://localhost:8080 and register.
+Once you've created the first account you can promote it to admin in order to create the first boards and begin moderating posts.

 ```
 $ psql gobb